drupal/drupal/core/tests/README.md

 web server user.
 You can either configure Apache (or nginx) to run as your own system user or run tests as a privileged user instead.

-To develop locally, a straigtforward - but also less secure - approach is to run tests as your own system user.
+To develop locally, a straightforward - but also less secure - approach is to run tests as your own system user.
 To achieve that, change the default Apache user to run as your system user.
 Typically, you'd need to modify `/etc/apache2/envvars` on Linux or `/etc/apache2/httpd.conf` on Mac.

 Example for Linux: